All About Monitor Lizards

 Many monitor lizard owners share similar experiences with their exotic scaly pets, and Nile monitors, in particular, will not hesitate to attempt to bite their caregivers.
 There is no denying that a bite from any species of monitor lizard can be downright painful, as monitors have been known to crush bones in humans.

-Beyond the danger to the skin, bone, and surrounding tissue, monitor lizard bites are also venemous, resulting in swelling and excessive bleeding.
-Experts initially presumed that meat and other bits of food stuck between the lizard’s teeth carried dangerous strains of bacteria, causing such a reaction in those who were bitten; however, it was discovered a few years ago that this reaction is actually the result of venom that is unleashed when the lizard bites.
-This venom is not fatal to humans, but it can cause illness and pain.
+Beyond the danger to the skin, bone, and surrounding tissue, monitor lizard bites are also venomous, resulting in swelling and excessive bleeding.
+Experts initially presumed that meat and other bits of food stuck between the lizard’s teeth carried dangerous strains of bacteria, causing such a reaction in those who were bitten; however, it was discovered a few years ago that this reaction is the result of venom that is unleashed when the lizard bites.
+This venom is not fatal to humans but can cause illness and pain.

-To go along with its venomous razor-sharp bite, the monitor lizard has other weapons at its disposal.
+The monitor lizard has other weapons to go along with its venomous razor-sharp bite.
 On each of its paws are sharp claws used to grab and rip into its prey.
 While the risk of being sliced up by the monitor lizard is scary enough, its tail may be its most formidable weapon.
 The lizard’s tail is very muscular and can badly injure a person.
-If you are looking for a pet that you can pal around with or show off to your friends, the monitor lizard is a poor choice.
+If you are looking for a pet you can play around with or show off to your friends; the monitor lizard is a poor choice.

 As one monitor lizard owner relates: